Paris Métro Line 14: Technology

 Some features of Line 14's train control system are run under the OpenVMS operating system.
 Its control system is noted in the field of software engineering of critical systems because safety properties on some safety-critical parts of the systems were proved using the B-Method, a formal method.

-Line 14 has some unusual design features – unlike other stations in Paris, its floor tiling is not bitumenised, and platform screen doors at stations prevent passengers from falling onto the track or from committing suicide.
+Line 14 has some unusual design features – unlike other stations in Paris, its floor tiling is not bitumenised, and platform screen doors were installed at stations from day one to prevent passengers from falling onto the track or from committing suicide.

 Signaling system

-Météor as CBTC (Communication-based train control) system was supplied by Siemens Transportation Systems including monitoring from an operations control centre, equipment for 7 stations and equipment for 19 six-car trains, resulting in a headway of 85 seconds.
+Météor's communications-based train control (CBTC) system was supplied by Siemens Mobility including monitoring from an operations control centre, equipment for 7 stations and equipment for 19 six-car trains, resulting in a headway of 85 seconds.
 It was the base for the Trainguard MT CBTC, which then equipped other rapid transit lines throughout the world.

 Rolling stock

-Line 14 uses rubber-tire rolling stock.
-Three types of trains are used: MP 89CA (21 trains as of 3 November 2013), MP 05 (11 trains as of 20 March 2016), and MP 14 (22 train as of November 2022).
-Plans are underway to displace all MP89 and MP05 trains on Line 14 with trains of class MP 14.
-As of 2018, the MP89 and MP05 contain six cars.
-The MP14 trains which are displacing the MP89 and MP05 have eight cars. (the Line 14 stations are designed to accommodate eight cars).
+Line 14 uses rubber-tyre rolling stock.
+Three types of trains were used: MP 89CA (21 trains as of 3 November 2013), MP 05 (11 trains as of 20 March 2016), and MP 14 (22 train as of November 2022).
+The last MP89 and MP05 ran on the line in 2023 and were moved to the newly automated Line 4.
+The MP89 and MP05 contained six cars, while the MP14 trains which displaced them have eight cars.
+All Line 14 stations were designed from the start to accommodate eight cars, and the introduction of the MP 14 greatly increased capacity on the line.

-Future

-As part of the Grand Paris Express expansion plans, Line 14 is being expanded both north and south.

-Line 14 was extended north from Saint-Lazare, with a principal aim of reducing overcrowding on line 13.
-The adopted solution crosses the two branches of line 13 with stations at Porte de Clichy on the Asnières – Gennevilliers branch and Mairie de Saint-Ouen on the Saint-Denis branch.
-Another station interconnects with the RER C station Saint-Ouen, another one with the Transilien Paris – Saint-Lazare lines at Pont Cardinet, and the last one will interconnect with the RER D at Saint-Denis Pleyel.
-Construction on the extension began in 2014, and it was opened on 17 December 2020, except for Saint-Denis Pleyel.

-Line 14 is also being extended southeastward from Olympiades towards Orly Airport, with 6 intermediate stations.
-The opening is currently scheduled for 2024.